A Big Day of Positive Change

 THE WALKOUT STEP LAUNCH

-Celebrating a new public artwork that redefines Colonial space.
+A big day of positive change celebrating a new public artwork that redefines colonial space.

-By pakana artist Cheryl Mundy and sculptor Marcus Tatton.
+By pakana artist Cheryl Mundy with sculptor Marcus Tatton.

 Dewayne Everettsmith & Boil Up (Unplugged)